 I was sad.

-I wanted to be included in this community, not just capture its essence through the lens of my camera for you, dear readers.
-(See what I do for you.)
+I wanted to be included in this community, not just capture its essence through the lens of my camera.
 But I wanted to be in it... optimizing and amplifying and trendsetting.
 Here’s the good news: I can join the cool kids club, and so can you.

 Now, I’m happy.

 Fueled Collective is a membership-based co-working space and after-hours social club.
 The 25,000-square-foot venue includes plenty of open seating, private huddle rooms, phone booths, big screen TVs for PowerPoint presentations, a bar and more.
 Yes, a full-service bar that all members (no matter the membership level) have access to after 5 p.m.
 There’s complimentary coffee for all you caffeine addicts.
 There’s tea for me.
 And beer.
 Did I mention that already?
 Yes, I’m pretty sure I did.
 But here’s the kicker—beer is free all day until 5 p.m.
 Of course, these movers & shakers won’t be getting sloshed on a daily basis.
 But hey, it’s a nice perk.

 The St. Gregory Group—a local company and the majority partner responsible for Fueled Collective—also owns the LB (fitness boutique) next door.
 This means you can come to work, followed by working out.
 Or there’s a more traditional gym upstairs for those of us who prefer a mixed bag cardio/weight routine over Mel B’s glute-buster.
 The greater point being that you can get a lot of productivity out of one space, from knocking out those sales objectives to meeting your weekly fitness goals.

 (Oh yeah, already mentioned that.)